kedarkhetia/TechAssesment-Backend/README.md

 ***
 In this project you will be creating a Expense Management System backend with RESTful APIs connected to a database.
 The project is divided in two parts.
 User APIs and Wallet APIs and you are required to create a schema for backend database where all the data will be stored.

 Aim of this project is to help you think about how to design backend systems and develop a prototype based on the design.
-You should plan to develop this project in the language and database which are more inline with your project choice.
-You are also not allowed to use any third party libraries without getting an approval from your instructor.
+You should plan to develop this project in a language and database which are more inline with your project choice.

 #### List of APIs:
 1. User APIs: